Karel de Bazel: Mature architectural work, 1900–23

 During this period, De Bazel executed numerous designs around and for the municipality of Bussum.
 The first of these was De Bazel's model farm Oud Bussem (1903), located on the eponymous estate in the Gooi.
 This complex was founded by a wealthy student in response to an outbreak of typhus that had contaminated fresh milk that had been sold nationwide.
 Both Berlage and Willem Marinus Dudok praised this design, calling it De Bazel's best work.
 In 1921, he was commissioned by the municipality of Bussum design a new residential area, the Brediuskwartier, which remains one of the most beautiful and completely remaining examples of a residential neighborhood in the style of the Amsterdam School style in the Netherlands.
 On 17 November 2006, the district was officially designated by the government as a protected townscape.
 He also designed a park and workers' housing in Bussum, and other residential districts for workers and bourgeois clients alike in Eindhoven and Dieren, and between 1913 and 1923 De Bazel also designed several blocks of workers' housing in the Spaarndammerbuurt west of the center of Amsterdam.

 In 1905 De Bazel also designed an octagonal-plan World Capital complex, including a Peace Palace and three academies, for the Foundation for Internationalism just outside The Hague, which, however, was never executed, except for the Peace Palace.
 Similarly, in 1907, he designed a new district in the foothills of Semarang in the Dutch East Indies (now Indonesia) for his friend, the colonial pharmacist and activist Hendrik Tillema.
 This district was supposed to be used to improve the health and living conditions of the native Javanese in the city, which caused the colonial government to oppose its implementation until it was extensively modified by Thomas Karsten a decade later to serve as a gentrified district for the city's wealth Dutch and Chinese elite instead.
 Berlage included De Bazel's designs in his 1908 Expansion Plan for The Hague but this was never directly realized, either.

-Other works from this period include the building for the Nederlandse Heidemaatschappij (a Dutch environmental and infrastructure consulting and engineering firm, now called Arcadis) in Arnhem, built from 1912–14, which was the first large-scale structure in the Netherlands to make use of reinforced concrete.
+Other works from this period include the building for the Nederlandse Heidemaatschappij (a Dutch environmental and infrastructure consulting and engineering firm, now called Arcadis) in Arnhem, built from 1912 to 1914, which was the first large-scale structure in the Netherlands to make use of reinforced concrete.
 The structure is now called the De Bazel after him.

 De Bazel also worked on the designs for a glass factory in Leerdam, which beginning in 1915 engaged several artists to design utilitarian and decorative products, among them Berlage and Frank Lloyd Wright.

-Late in life, De Bazel designed his most famous work, the headquarters for the Nederlandsche Handel-Maatschappij (NHM; Dutch Trading Company), built from 1919–26 at Vijzelstraat 32 in Amsterdam, where he also designed much of the interior.
+Late in life, De Bazel designed his most famous work, the headquarters for the Nederlandsche Handel-Maatschappij (NHM; Dutch Trading Company), built from 1919 to 1926 at Vijzelstraat 32 in Amsterdam, where he also designed much of the interior.
 The former office building is often colloquially referred to as De Bazel in his honor, and since 2007 has housed the Amsterdam City Archives.
-He also, significantly, designed the Synagogue of Enschede, which was completed posthumously.
+He also, significantly, designed the synagogue of Enschede, which was completed posthumously.